-A long standing myth is that your home alarm system has to be expensive to function properly.
-However, the reality is, it doesn’t matter how expensive or inexpensive your home security system is.
+A long-standing myth is that your home alarm system has to be expensive to function properly.
+However, the reality is, that it doesn’t matter how expensive or inexpensive your home security system is.
 All homeowners face the same issues when it comes to maintaining their security.

 Below, we’ve covered some common issues you may face and how to resolve them.

 Five Common Home Security Issues and How to Fix Them